 - Eat five or more servings of a variety of vegetables and fruits each day.

-- Limit your consumption of processed and red meats.
+- Limit processed and red meats.

-Here are some other ways to help reduce your risk:
+Other ways to help reduce your risk:

 - Eat a low-fat diet.

 - Eat foods with folate such as kale, Swiss chard and other dark leafy green vegetables.

 - Daily consumption of milk and calcium sources.

 - Take a daily multivitamin that contains 0.4 mg of folic acid.